MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ FIRE    DANIEL A, 95484                   │
     =#

-In this nested display, commas are used to separate fields and semi-colons separate values.
+In this output, commas separate tuple fields and semi-colons separate vector elements.

 ### Expressions & Output Labels